A Letterman sweater fetched $2560 at a 2016 Auction in L.A.. Can you believe it?

 So did Frank borrow or acquire the Letterman from Jimmy?
 Maybe bighearted Jimmy let Frank keep it - it certainly wasn't Frank's originally as he was still only fifteen in 1956!
 It's unlikely that he got it from another student at Jimmy's high school - isn't it?

 Did Jimmy sell or gift it to Frank?
 Then why does Jimmy word his comment as "For the record..."?
 Also, what does Jimmy mean by "my high school letterman’s sweater".
-His originally, yes, but - did he give or sell it to Frank? - did a 'borrow' never return?
+His originally, yes, but - did he give or sell it to Frank? - was a 'borrow' never returned?
 It is surprising that Jimmy did not say more than just "my".
 Was he holding something back?
 Did he just forget to ask for it back, or did he believe it lost somewhere?
 Or did he know that Frank had it last?

 Surely Frank knew it was Jimmy's?
 Why did he never return it?
 Of course the mostly likely answer is that it went into a wardrobe sometime, somewhere, and got forgotten until Frank was dead.
 Would Ahmet Zappa be willing to gift the money made in the sale to Jimmy Carl Black's oldest son?
 Would he be willing to inform the buyer of the provenance of the Letterman sweater?
 Given the history between Frank & Jimmy, it would be a nice gesture and we're sure the buyer would appreciate knowing the full associations that the Letterman has.